jupyterhub/the-littlest-jupyterhub/docs/tutorials/google.rst

 #.
 The Littlest JupyterHub is now installing in the background on your new server.
    It takes around 5-10 minutes for this installation to complete.

 #.
-Check if the installation is complete by copying the **External IP**
+Check if the installation is complete by **copying** the **External IP**
    of your server, and trying to access it with a browser.
+Do **not click** on the IP - this will open the link with HTTPS, and will not work.

-This will fail until the installation is complete, so be patient.
+   Accessing the JupyterHub will also fail until the installation is complete, so be patient.

 #.
 When the installation is complete, it should give you a JupyterHub login page.